Transferring Learning Trajectories of Neural Networks: Experiments

 \paragraph{Source trajectories.}

 In our experiments, as discussed in Section~\ref{section:additional techniques}, we consider to transfer linear trajectories $[\theta_\source^0:\theta_\source^T]$ of length $T$ rather than actual trajectories for $\theta_\source^T$ due to the storage cost and instability emerging from noise.
-For the fixed permutation $\pi$ (i.e., in the case of the baselines), the final transferred parameter $\theta_{\transf,\pi}^T$ does not depend on which of the two trajectories we use.
-Therefore we note that the choice of the two types of trajectory does not lead to unfair evaluation for the baselines.
-Nevertheless, it is an interesting direction for future work to explore more elaborated methods that can transfer actual trajectories effectively.
+The transferred results for actual trajectories instead of linear ones can be found in Appendix~\ref{appendix:section:learning transfer for actual trajectories}.